-The nature of the ministry of the Grace Baptist Trust Corporation makes it difficult to quantify the success that has been achieved during the year especially since each church served by the Corporation is locally independent and not under the legal or spiritual jurisdiction of the Directors.
+The nature of the ministry of the Grace Baptist Trust Corporation makes it difficult to quantify the success that has been achieved during the year and to compare that against the objective set especially since each church served by the Corporation is locally independent and not under the legal or spiritual jurisdiction of the Directors.
 The objective set is to provide church officers with all the assistance they need to run their churches effectively and the Directors consider that this has been done.
 Specifically, the Corporation has been able to support the work of churches and their members in the following ways: